What is Customized Autism Treatment?

 - Food Intolerance (Immunoglobulin G (IgG)) Testing: IgG tests help to identify chronic neurological, gastrointestinal, and movement disorders.
 These antibodies are present in all bodily fluids as a first line of defense against infection, but do not release histamine or produce allergic hypersensitivity reactions such as itching, hives, and sneezing.
 They may, conversely, yield subtle immune effects such as bloating, mood changes, and fatigue.

-Within 14 days of receiving all lab test results, the treatment protocol will be prepared, and a comprehensive explanation of the lab results and treatment recommendations will be provided.
+Within 14 days of receiving all laboratory test results, the treatment protocol will be prepared, and a comprehensive explanation of the lab results and treatment recommendations will be provided.

 The recommendations will include: